ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

 Java _virtual threads_ are lightweight threads that are designed to develop _high-throughput_ concurrent applications.
 Pre-existing Java threads were based on operating system (OS) threads, which proved insufficient to meet the demands of modern concurrency.
-Applications such as web servers, databases, message brokers today must serve millions of concurrent _requests_, but the JVM cannot efficiently handle more than a few thousand _threads_.
+Applications such as web servers, databases, or message brokers today must serve millions of concurrent requests, but the JVM cannot efficiently handle more than a few thousand threads.

 If programmers continue to use threads as the concurrent model, they will severely limit the performance of their applications.
-Alternatively, they can switch to other concurrent models (for example, callbacks, [futures](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md) or reactive streams) that do not block threads.
-Such solutions, although they show much better performance, are nevertheless much more difficult to write, debug and understand.
+Alternatively, they can switch to other concurrent models (for example, callbacks, [futures](https://github.com/aliakh/demo-java-completablefuture/blob/master/readme.md), or reactive streams) that do not block threads.
+Such solutions, although they show much better performance, are nevertheless much more difficult to write, debug, and understand.

 The purpose of virtual threads is to add lightweight, user-space threads managed by the JVM, which would be used alongside the existing heavyweight, kernel-space threads managed by the OS.
 Programmers can create millions of virtual threads and get much better throughput using much simpler synchronous blocking code.